 The number of apprenticeship opportunities in this country has been growing rapidly in recent years “helping American workers acquire the skills they need to get good jobs while ensuring companies can attract the talent required to succeed in this fast-moving global economy,” says U.S. Secretary of Labor Alexander Acosta.
 What is the new twist on this Middle Ages’ concept that is making these programs so attractive to both students and employers?
 How are colleges modifying their existing programs or building new ones to incorporate apprenticeship opportunities?

 Moderator: Mike Cartney, Lake Area Technical Institute

 Panelists: Robert “Joel” Farrell, Community College of the Air Force; Marcia Hultman, South Dakota Department of Labor and Regulation; Demetria “Lynn” Strickland, Aerospace Joint Apprenticeship Committee (WA)

 10:45 - 11:00 am

 Essential Skills Spell Success in a Global Economy

 Employees need more than subject matter expertise in today’s global economy.
 Employers want employees with strong essential skills such as critical thinking, communications, and teamwork.
 Why are these and other skills so important to employers?
 What is the role of colleges in ensuring that these skills are developed?

 Moderator: Steve Mullin, Washington Roundtable

-Interstate Passport: Putting Learning Outcomes to Work
+Interstate Passport: Putting Learning Outcomes to Work for Transfer